wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 1.0.2 =
+Upgrade if you disable recipe sharing

 = 1.0.1 =
 Upgrade if you want to use your recipes just like posts